-The latest Yale biographies which we are observing as worthy to compliment the English Monarchs series were the two titles released in 2019 - Matilda written by Catherine Hanley and Richard III written by Michael Hicks.
+The latest Yale biographies to compliment the English Monarchs series were the two titles released in 2019 - 'Matilda' written by Catherine Hanley and 'Richard III' written by Michael Hicks.
 No further Yale biographies of non-series kings, consorts or contestants or heirs have been announced.

 George IV is the most recent monarch to have a biography in the series.
 After George IV and yet to be written are biographies of, in sequence, William IV; Victoria; Edward VII; George V; Edward VIII; George VI and Elizabeth II.
 There are convincing arguments that the series will not see biographies of the 20th Century monarchs, certainly not Elizabeth II, who is still living.
 Some government Cabinet papers are embargoed up to fifty years (others for a shorter period) and therefore not available for researchers.
 Records in private hands often find their way to library collections but also are put under embargo either for a period of time or while any nominated individual is still living.
 For these reasons alone the level of inquiry necessary for a successful Yale biography is thwarted.